 - A hypertrophic scar on face or nose is common, but they can develop anywhere whereas keloid scars tend to form on the upper chest, shoulders, earlobes, etc.

 Like mentioned above, hypertrophic scars have a self-healing tendency where they sink down and become paler over the course of a year’s time or more.
 In spite of this, there can be individuals willing to undergo other treatment options to facilitate the process of scar lightening.

 Take a look at some of the latest invasive and non-invasive hypertrophic scar treatment options available.

-- Laser Therapy – Hypertrophic scar laser-like the pulsed-dye laser works well to decrease the redness and thickness of the scar, provide relief from itching while causing a visible improvement in the appearance of the scar with minimal side effects.
+- Laser Therapy – Laser works well to decrease the redness and thickness of the scar, provide relief from itching while causing a visible improvement in the appearance of the scar with minimal side effects.
 The number of sessions required differs from case to case.

-- Topical As Well As Injected Steroids – Topical creams/ointments containing steroids available in various concentrations can prove helpful in some cases.
-At the same time, intralesional corticosteroid hypertrophic scar injections (with Triamcinolone) can also be used every few weeks at the site of the injury when the signs of scarring begin to appear.
+- Topical Creams – Topical creams/ointments containing steroids available in various concentrations can prove helpful in some cases.
+At the same time, intralesional corticosteroid injections (with Triamcinolone) can also be used every few weeks at the site of the injury when the signs of scarring begin to appear.